adityakakarla/adityakakarla/README.md

 I'm currently working on using LLMs to automate bioinformatics data pipelines at UCSD Med School's Mesirov Lab.

 **Projects**
 1. I co-built CallToChange, a CO2 emissions logger (Python library + Next.js web app) for AI devs.
 Won 1st place in the "green" track at LA Hacks.
+I worked on frontend, backend, Python library, and the blockchain integration.
 2. I also built ucsdGPT, a RAG app used 2000+ times by UCSD students.

 **Technical Experience**